-271 Beam in equilibrium, 1
+292 Beam in equilibrium, 1

-A 10 kg beam with length $2.0 \,\mathrm{m}$ can pivot about its left end.
+A 10 kg beam with length 2.0 m can pivot about its left end.
 A rope is attached as illustrated.
-(131F2022)
+The thickness of the beam is negligible.
+(131Sp2023)

-- a) State the conditions for equilibrium.

-- b) Draw all the force vectors on the beam.

-- c) Identify a pivot point (there are many correct possibilities - one is much more useful than the others) and determine expressions for the torque exerted by each force about the pivot.
+- a) State the conditions for equilibrium. - b) Draw all the force vectors on the beam. - c) Identify a pivot point (there are many correct possibilities - one is much more useful than the others) and determine expressions for the torque exerted by each force about the pivot. - d) Substitute the individual torques into one of the conditions for equilibrium and determine the tension in the rope.

-272 Beam in equilibrium, 2
+293 Beam in equilibrium, 2

 A 50 kg beam with length 6.0 m can pivot about its left end.
 A rope is attached as illustrated.
-(131F2022)
+The thickness of the beam is negligible.
+(131Sp2023)